-The student does not necessarily have to follow the order of suggested courses, but the order helps to complete their degree in the stipulated time.
-The student must be aware of taking the courses that have prerequisites in an order that allows them to continue taking the other courses without problems.
-Courses without prerequisites do not have a specific order.
-The student can register in them in the term that they are offered.
+- + Courses that have a theory component that is offered completely online, and the laboratory or practical component (internship) are offered face-to-face. - The student does not necessarily have to follow the order of the suggested courses, but the order helps the student to complete their degree in the stipulated time.
+The student should be aware of taking the courses that have requirements in an order that allows them to continue taking the other courses without problems.
+The courses without requirements do not have a specific order.
+The student can enroll in them, in the semester they are offered.